uetchy/dockerfile-machinelearning/README.md

 # dockerfile-machinelearning

-Dockerfile for studying Machine Learning.
+Dockerfile for studying/analyzing with Machine Learning.

 ## Available packages